shinglyu/shinglyu.github.io/_drafts/multi-region-domain-names-and-load-balancing-with-aws-route53.md

 }
 ```

+This will create a [A record][a_record], which maps the `api-eu.example.com` URL to an AWS alias to the API Gateway.

 Now if we deploy the API to EU and US regions, we'll have `https://api-eu.example.com` and `https://api-us.example.com` ready.

 # Global domain name and load balancing

-But having one URL for each region doesn't make much sense for an API that is used globally.
-Ideally our API user should have one URL like `https://api.example.com`, and it will get routed to either EU or US endpoints based on the load balancing strategy.
-For demonstration purpose we'll use a very simple weighted load balancing strategy, where 50% of the traffic will be routed to EU and the other 50% to US, randomly.
-You can also use more advanced strategy like latency-based or geolocation-based.
+But having only URLs for each region doesn't make much sense for an API that is used globally.
+Ideally our API user should only use one URL like `https://api.example.com`, no matter where they are, and it will get routed to either EU or US endpoints based on the load balancing strategy.
+For demonstration purpose we'll use a very simple [weighted load balancing strategy][weighted], where 50% of the traffic will be routed to EU and the other 50% to US, randomly.
+You can also use more advanced strategy like [latency-based][latency] or [geolocation-based][geolocation].

-To create the global URL, we need to create a [CNAME][cname] record with a `weighted_routing_policy`, like so:
+To create the global URL, we need to create a [CNAME][cname] record with a `weighted_routing_policy`, We store all the regional URLs we have in a Terraform array variable `deploy_hostnames`.

 ```
 resource "aws_route53_record" "balanced" {
     count = "${length(var.deploy_hostnames)}"
     zone_id = "${data.aws_route53_zone.public_zone.id}"
-    name = "${local.global_hostname}"  # e.g. api.example.com
+    name = "${var.global_hostname}"  # e.g. api.example.com
     type = "CNAME"
     ttl = "60"
     set_identifier = "${element(var.deploy_hostnames, count.index)}"